 Small pedal, ambience bigger than your head.

 Don’t overlook this pedal as just another delay with a reverb slapped on.
 There’s nothing typical about the Mr. Black Ambience Echoverb.
-Despite only three knobs, this well-oiled machine creates a massive, chorused ambience from two delays, a reverb and all three modulated separately.
+It may be the best pedal out there for blurring the lines between delay and reverb without getting into a foggy washiness.
+Despite only three knobs, this well-oiled machine creates a massive, chorused ambience from two syncopated delays mixed with an ambient reverb.

 This pedal creates a lush, galloping soup by mixing four signals:

 - A separately-modulated 8/8 delay

 - A separately-modulated ambient reverb

 The modulation on the reverb is locked slow.
 The modulation on the delays gets faster as the span of the delays gets shorter.
 The three separate modulations can sound random.
 The Echoverb accomplishes all its magic with only three knobs and no annoying alternate functions.

 Think of Ambience primarily as a delay pedal and you’ll find it extremely useful.
 Whether they have repeats of not, both delays are always present.
 You get a nice fade of the echo with Decay at noon and the Level knob about 2p.
 The Span knob controls the length of both delays, but it feels more like a speed control for the rhythm since the beat is so pronounced.
 I’m sure Jack DeVille (alias Mr. Black) probably got requests to build in other rhythm settings, but to be honest, you’d probably never use them, since this one is so contagious with the second delay a touch hotter than the firs.
 The two delays max out at about 500ms and 800ms, which sounds downright poetic.